Skip to main content

 That is not this.

-You are there when it starts for him.
-You feel the exact moment something ordinary becomes unbearable.
 She says something offhand and walks away and you stay with him in the corridor and feel the sentence land like a wound he did not see coming.

 She does not know yet.
 She will not know for a long time.